SandroGrassia/Belle-Iloise/README.md

 ![Belle-Iloise](/pics/fronte.jpg)

 The name comes from the metal case branded "la belle-eloise".

 ![Belle-Iloise](/pics/retro.jpg)

+This Belle-Iloise was the second piece/version I made, more compact than the previous one; the assembly is very artisanal...
+And a little bit messy!

 ![Belle-Iloise](/pics/inside.jpg)

 This picture shows the Arduino Mini, the small board without USB port, and based on an ATmega328P.